galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 The matrix files produced by **RNA STARsolo** are in the *bundled* format, meaning that the information to create a tabular matrix of Genes vs Cells are separated into different files.
 These files are already 10x analysis datasets, compatible with any downstream single-cell RNA analysis pipeline, however the number of cells represented here are greatly over-represented, as they have not yet been filtered for high quality cells, and therefore the matrix represents *any* cells that were unambiguously detected in the sample.

-If we were to construct a cell matrix using the data we have, we would have a large matrix of 60,000 Genes against 737,000 Cells, of which most values would be zero, i.e. an *extremely* sparse matrix.
+If we were to construct a cell matrix using the data we have, we would have a large matrix of 60,000 Genes against 3 million Cells, of which most values would be zero, i.e. an *extremely* sparse matrix.

 To get a high quality count matrix we must apply the **DropletUtils** tool, which will produce a filtered dataset that is more representative of the *Cell Ranger* pipeline.